j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

 so be intentional about it
 so not just when time left

-## it's a skill
-not clicking around

-noticing is a key skill in ET
-doing is key, so brief and debrief are lacking -> leftovers?

 Arguably the difference between good and bad testing is in the details: